liukeving/liukeving.github.io/essays/Cheap-Eats.md

 This page would occur after clicking the selected restaurant.
 It would contain more information about the restaurant such as images of the restaurant and food, hours of operation, website link, menu, and prices of the food items.

 #### Top Restaurants Page
-The top upvoted 10 restaurants would be displayed on this page with their cost per meal under the name.
+The top up-voted 10 restaurants would be displayed on this page with their cost per meal under the name.

 #### Add/Edit/Delete Page
 This page allows admins to add a new restaurant, edit an existing restaurant, or delete an old restaurant.
 It would contain information such as the restaurant name, hours of operations, images, menu, and website link in order to have that restaurant available in the system.